islibrary/documentation/Current Documentation/2 - Documentation - Video Rack/Documentation - Video Rack.md

 # Appendix A: Video Rack Decks and Supported Media Formats

-## IS lab equipment supported format and identification chart](#is-lab-equipment-supported-format-and-identification-chart)
+## IS lab equipment supported format and identification chart

 ## Format Comparisons